Who is King Ahab in the Bible?

-Answer: The person you mentioned, King Ahab, was the son of King Omri.
-Ahab was one of Israel's most powerful rulers.
+Answer: King Ahab, according to the Bible, was the son of King Omri.
+He was one of Israel's most powerful rulers.
 He was King of the Northern Ten Tribes of Israel from 874 to 853 B.C.
 Many consider him the WORST ruler that ancient Israel ever had.
 His wife Jezebel was so evil that she has come to symbolize revengeful, malicious, immoral and cruel women throughout history.

-What Ahab wanted, he got, especially with Jezebel's help.
+What Ahab wanted, he got, especially with the help of his evil wife Jezebel.
 One day he offered his neighbor, Naboth, a choice of either a better vineyard somewhere else or money for the land he owned.
 Naboth refused.
-When Ahab could not buy Naboth's land from him he went home and pouted like a little child!
+When he could not buy Naboth's land from him he went home and pouted like a little child!
 When Jezebel found out what happened she "arranged" for her husband to own the land by having the land owner killed (1Kings 21:7 - 10, 15).

-Ahab was SO evil that Elijah the prophet prophesied the extermination of him and his entire family.
+This king of Israel was SO evil that Elijah the prophet prophesied the extermination of him and his entire family.
 When he repented, however, God let him live and postponed the punishment on his posterity (1Kings 21:17 - 29).
 Jezebel experienced no such repentance like her husband.
 The Eternal proclaimed that after her death the dogs would fight to eat her flesh by Jezreel's wall (1Kings 21:23).

-Who, then, was like Ahab?
+Who, then, was like Ahab in the Bible?
 There are several references to kings, other than him, which walked in the sins of Jeroboam (1Kings 14:16, 15:28, 31, 16:2, etc.).
-Page after page of the books of the Kings show that, like Ahab, many rulers did evil in the sight of the Lord.
+Page after page of the books of the Kings show that many rulers did evil in the sight of the Lord.